 - Similarly, if you're having trouble with PC peripherals, see our dedicated Peripherals section.

 Thousands of users reported that they can’t print pages from Internet Explorer after installing certain Windows updates.
 More specifically, the printed pages come out blank.

 Here’s how one user describes this issue on Microsoft’s forum:

 Several of our users got security update KB4022719 last night and are now getting blank pages when printing from our Electronic Medical Records application which relies on Internet Explorer’s printing functionality.
 The users who did not get this update are not having this problem.
 Uninstalling the update fixes the problem.
 I just want to spread the word that this is happening since I can’t find any other way to inform Microsoft.

 - Uninstall the updates

-However, if you do want to benefit from the quality improvements brought by these two updates, you should keep them.
+However, if you still want to benefit from the quality improvements brought by these updates, you should keep them.